aaronlks/aaronlks/README.md

 ### Hi there 👋

 **NOTE:** This is my personal github.
-I star repos out of curiosity and interest, mainly for learning purposes, not necessarily related to work.
+I star repos out of curiosity and interest, mainly for learning purposes.
 Thanks.

 I work at